 Rooftop Solar And Emissions

-Currently some of Canberra's electricity is generated from coal and imported into the ACT from NSW.
-But new renewable generation is being constructed to meet Canberra's goal of having 100% renewable electricity by 2025.
-Expanding rooftop solar capacity is playing a role in achieving this.
+Up until recently, some of Canberra's electricity was being generated from coal and imported into the ACT from NSW.
+But new renewable generation was constructed to meet Canberra's goal of having 100% renewable electricity by 2025 - a goal it met early.
+Expanding rooftop solar capacity played a role in achieving this.

 Solar electricity generated in Canberra will mostly displace coal generation in NSW, along with a smaller amount of natural gas generation.
 This makes rooftop solar in Canberra very effective at reducing greenhouse gas emissions.